 - Use humour.
 The right joke can be an effective way to get attention, make a point, and increase the audience's liking for you.

-This is the gist of the presentation and therefore its integral most part.
+This is the gist of the presentation and therefore its most integral part.
 Keep in mind the following:

 - There must be a strong coherence between the various parts of the main body.